Insurance Body Shop Locators vs Independent Directories: Which Should You Trust?

 Should I Use My Insurance Body Shop or Find One Myself?

 A collision claim starts with pressure.
-The owner may need towing, a rental car, police paperwork, and a repair estimate in a short window.
+You might need towing, a rental car, police paperwork, and a repair estimate — all in a short window.

-The suggestion can be helpful, especially for someone who has never filed a claim.
-Still, a recommendation is not a requirement.
+The suggestion from your insurer can genuinely help, especially for someone who's never filed a claim.
+Still, a recommendation isn't a requirement.

-What makes this decision hard is that both sides offer valid points:
+What makes this decision complicated is that both sides have valid points:

-A small bumper scratch is different from frame damage.
-A commuter car is different from a new vehicle with advanced sensors.
+A small bumper scratch is a different situation from frame damage.
+A commuter car is different from a new vehicle loaded with sensors.

 What Is an Insurance Body Shop Locator?